jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 If you see a "mute" icon above a user, it means that person cannot hear you.
 Either they have muted you, soloed one or more users not including you, or have set your fader in their mix to zero.

+Users usually appear left-to-right in the order that they connect.
+You can sort instead by name, instrument, group, or city using the View menu.

+If the server operator has enabled recording, you will see a message above the mixer showing that you are being recorded.

 ### Grp button

-Defines a group of audio channels.
-Moving the fader of one member of the group moves the faders of all the others.
+You can group users together using the "group" toggle.
+Moving the fader of any member of the group will move the other faders in that group by the same amount.
+You can isolate a channel from the group temporarily with shift-click-drag.
 Up to 8 groups can be defined.

 ### Mute button